-- 3.1 The Administrator continues to suspend physical vessel inspections and other boardings in highly affected areas.
+- 3.1 The Administrator has temporarily suspended all cruise ship inspections and continues to suspend physical vessel inspections and other boardings in highly affected areas.
 This will continue to evolve as new highly affected areas are identified. - 3.2 The Administrator will not physically inspect vessels arriving from highly affected areas until 15 days (the incubation period) has elapsed from leaving the last highly affected area. - 3.3 Alternative arrangements for vessel inspections will be available to address and reduce risk.
 When the traditional in-person inspection is not possible, temporary arrangements will be considered.
 These temporary arrangements may include postponement or remote interactive inspections (see MSA No. 17-20 for details).
 If you have an immediate question or concern regarding vessel inspections or boardings, please contact your regional office or directly send an email to the respective inspection office as noted below.